nathanbaja/odin-recipes/README.md

 ## Find a bug?

-If you run into any issues using this website or would like to submit and improvement, please submit one using the issues tab
+If you run into any issues using this website or would like to submit an improvement, please submit one using the issues tab

 ## Know issues (Work in progress)